arfogg/AKR_periodicities/README.md

     * [ ] Lamy 2010 and Waters 2021 / Cassini flyby interval
     * [ ] n random intervals of length = Cassini flyby interval or perhaps longer?
     * [ ] subsetting by spacecraft LT
+    * [ ] seasons - to investigate if ionospheric seasonality has an affect?
+    * [ ] on the far dusk interval we investigated before

 ## Acknowledgements